Disgraced pol Weiner spotted on horseback at rehab facility | Metro News

 Weiner has not been seen in public since FBI Director James Comey told Congress last week that the agency was reviewing emails on Weiner's laptop as part of its investigation into Democratic presidential nominee Clinton's emails.

 Weiner, a Democrat, is the estranged husband of Clinton aide Huma Abedin.
-He resigned his seat representing a New York City district in Congress over sexually explicit texts and social media posts to various women.
+He resigned his seat representing a New York City district in the House of Representatives over sexually explicit texts and social media posts to various women.

 Federal authorities began investigating Weiner in late September after an online news outlet, the Daily Mail, published an interview with a 15-year-old North Carolina girl who said she had exchanged sexually explicit messages with him over several months.